 Minimum Wage* Effective Date

-*applies to all businesses or non-profits in San Leandro, regardless of number of employees
+*applies to all businesses or non-profits in San Leandro, regardless of number of employees, with limited exceptions.

 Official Notice Flyers